codedeviate/nrun/README.md

-  nrun -p <project>                 Run the script in the specified project path nrun -s <scriptname>              Show the script that will be executed without running it nrun -h                           Shows help section nrun -lp                          Shows all available projects nrun -ap <project> <path>         Add a project to the list of projects nrun -rp <project>                Remove a project from the list of projects nrun -L ([license name]) (names)  Shows the licenses for the project nrun -V                           Shows all environment variables set by nrun nrun -e <command>                 Execute a command in the current shell nrun -x                           Execute a defined nrun script nrun -T                           Measure the time it takes to run a script
+  nrun -p <project>                 Run the script in the specified project path nrun -s <scriptname>              Show the script that will be executed without running it nrun -h                           Shows help section nrun -pl                          Shows all available projects nrun -pa <project> <path>         Add a project to the list of projects nrun -pr <project>                Remove a project from the list of projects nrun -L ([license name]) (names)  Shows the licenses for the project nrun -V                           Shows all environment variables set by nrun nrun -e <command>                 Execute a command in the current project nrun -ep <command>                Execute a command in all defined projects nrun -x  <script>                 Execute a defined nrun script in the current project nrun -xl                          List all defined nrun scripts and the commands they run nrun -xp <script>                 Execute a defined nrun script in all defined projects nrun -T                           Measure the time it takes to run a script
 ```